 Platforms enabling eCommerce stores to sell directly through their social pages are increasingly driving sales.
-In fact, brands’ social posts have led55% of online shoppers to purchase products.
 With a simple click on a product link within a social post, consumers are immediately taken to a product page where they can make a purchase.

-eCommerce companies are increasingly seeking distribution and inventory management systems that are self-learning, predictive, adaptive and intelligent, which are known as cognitive supply chains.
-They result inimproved, personalized customer service and decreased inventory.
-These systems can also help to mitigate risk, improve insight and performance and increase transparency.
+eCommerce companies are increasingly seeking distribution and inventory management systems that are self-learning, predictive, adaptive, and intelligent, which are known as cognitive supply chains.
+They result in improved, personalized customer service and decreased inventory.
+These systems can also mitigate risk, improve insight and performance, and increase transparency.

 This is because customers have more confidence in products when they see a video about them.
-When done right, product videos are educational, encourage consumers to make a purchase, popular with mobile users and shared via social media.
+When done right, product videos can educate and encourage consumers to make a purchase.
+Another plus is that they’re highly shareable via social media.

 14. Gamification is making online shopping more fun.

 Mobile users and owners of devices such as the Amazon Echo or similar technology are increasingly comfortable with speaking their queries.
-In 2020, 50 percent of all internet searcheswill be done using voice search and voice shopping is predicted to grow to$40 billion in 2022.
+Nearly one-third of Internet users have used voice search to either shop or look up information about a product, while voice shopping is predicted to grow to $40 billion in 2022.

-Successful voice search strategies for eCommerce retailers include solid SEO, building brand affinity with informational skills and actions, product-feature and review videos, and staying focused on delivering a superior customer experience.
+Successful voice search strategies for eCommerce retailers include implementing a solid SEO strategy, building brand affinity with informational skills and actions, including product-feature and review videos, and staying focused on delivering a superior customer experience.

-Your toughest competitors are inevitably planning to implement some of these eCommerce trends to gain an advantage in 2020 and beyond.
-Which ones do you intend to act upon in order to become a dominant eCommerce player?
+Your toughest competitors are inevitably planning to implement some of these eCommerce trends to gain an advantage this year and beyond.
+Which ones do you intend to act upon to become a dominant eCommerce brand?